What is a Building Consent?

 When do you need a building consent?

-- Locating your hot water cylinder in another position.
+- Relocating your hot water cylinder to another position.

 - Some shade sails.